 Emily Holds The Leash Training Programs

 All day training packages include one to three follow-up sessions to set the client and dog up for success.
-All packages have the opportunity to receive a 10% discount if the package cost is paid in full before the first session.
 All in-home services are offered within a 40-mile radius of Wyocena, WI.
 If a client is outside of the service area, there is a $0.25 charge per additional mile.
 Payment plans are available!

 Why is socialization so important?

 Puppies go through a critical socialization period from 3 weeks of age to 16 weeks of age.
 This is the most important time in their lives to experience many different people, animals, places, sounds, scents, etc. It is important for puppies to be exposed to these different stimuli at their comfort level, so they don’t associate these things with something scary.
 Lack of socialization is one of the most common causes of behavior problems as the puppy ages.